I have been in the rental business for over 20 years now.

 I bought my first investment property at 14 and grew my portfolio to more than 50 properties worth over $10 million by the time I was 24.

-10+ years since then, the portfolio spanned multiple states and includes office, multi-family apartments and many single family homes.
+10+ years since then, the portfolio spanned multiple states and includes office, multi-family apartments, and many single-family homes.

 Over the years I have heard varying strategies on how to increase returns from an investment property.
 What I have learned is that most of these strategies don’t actually pay off.

-Instead of getting lost in some fly-by-night, over-analyzed strategy of steady rent increases and high turnovers, or the debate on whether to do short-term vs. long-term rentals – why not keep it simple?
+Instead of getting lost in some fly-by-night, an over-analyzed strategy of steady rent increases and high turnovers, or the debate on whether to do short-term vs. long-term rentals – why not keep it simple?

 I've found some surprisingly simple ideas that have helped tremendously with growth, and after analyzing the data at TenantCloud over the last three years – it appears others might also find it beneficial to follow the same ideas.